"I’m not interested in creating an illustration. I want to create something that has its own life and power." - Kezleigh

 Kezleigh’s work has gained growing recognition within the contemporary art scene.
 She was a featured artist at The Artist Project in Toronto, where she received the Gladstone House Award, and has exhibited at Arta Gallery, Hazelton Fine Art Galleries, Propeller Art Gallery, and Gallery 1313.

-Her work continues to reach audiences both nationally and internationally, earning recognition for its emotional depth and quiet strength within the contemporary art landscape.
+Her work continues to reach audiences both nationally and internationally, earning recognition for its emotional depth and quiet strength.